RotorHazard/RotorHazard/doc/Software Setup.md

 - If your multiline panel image requires rotation, use `PANEL_ROTATE` with the number of 90-degree CCW rotations needed (0..3).
 - If alternating lines appear jumbled, try setting `INVERTED_PANEL_ROWS` to `true`.

+#### Raspberry Pi 5

+When the hardware is a Raspberry Pi 5, the '[rpi5-ws2812](https://github.com/niklasr22/rpi5-ws2812)' library is used (because the '[rpi-ws281x](https://github.com/jgarff/rpi_ws281x)' library does not support the Pi 5).
+This library should cover most use cases, but the following LED configuration parameters are not supported (and will be ignored):
+- GPIO Pin (only GPIO10 supported)
+- Strip Type (only GRB supported)
+- Frequency
+- DMA
+- Inverted Control Signal
+- Channel

 #### LED Controller

 An alternative to the above methods is to use an LED Controller module, which may be connected to a USB port on any computer that is running the RotorHazard Server.
 See the [LED Controller repository](https://github.com/RotorHazard/LEDCtrlr) for details on how to wire and program an Arduino board as an LED controller.